JeewanthaSadaruwan/Battle-Robot-Platform/README.md

 Each category of components serves a critical function in the robot's design and performance.

 ### ⚙️ Drivetrain
 The drivetrain is the robot's mobility system.
-It is responsible for all movement within the arena, including acceleration, turning, and positioning.
-A powerful and reliable drivetrain is crucial for outmaneuvering opponents and controlling the flow of the match.
-Our design uses two independent brushless motors, allowing for precise "tank-style" steering.
+It is responsible for all movement within the arena.
+A powerful and reliable drivetrain is crucial for outmaneuvering opponents.
+Our design uses two independent **brushed 550-size DC motors with gearboxes**, which provide excellent torque for pushing and precise "tank-style" steering.

 ### ⚔️ Weapon System
 This is the primary offensive system of the robot.
 Its goal is to disable or destroy the opposing robot.
-The system consists of a high-torque motor to spin the weapon, a robust speed controller (ESC) to handle the power, and the weapon itself, which is designed for maximum impact and durability.
+Our system features a **vertical drum spinner**, powered by its own high-torque DC motor.
+This design allows us to deliver powerful, focused hits and disrupt our opponents.

 ### 🛡️ Chassis & Armor
-The chassis is the robot's skeleton, providing structural integrity and a mounting point for all other components.
-The armor is the robot's skin, designed to protect the vulnerable internals from the kinetic energy of opponent attacks.
-The choice of materials (like Aluminum for the frame and AR500 steel for armor) is a trade-off between weight, cost, and durability.
+The chassis is the robot's skeleton, and the armor is its skin.
+Our robot is built around a **custom white steel chassis** for maximum rigidity.
+This frame is protected by **steel armor plates**, chosen for their durability and ability to withstand heavy impacts from other robots.

 ### ⚡ Electronics & Control
-This category represents the "brains" and "nervous system" of the robot.
+This category represents the "brains" and "nervous system."
-*   **Battery:** The heart of the robot, providing the electrical power needed for all systems.
-We use a Lithium Polymer (LiPo) battery for its high energy density.
+*   **Dual Battery System:** We use a dual-battery configuration: a large **5000mAh LiPo** for the high-demand drivetrain and a separate **1000mAh LiPo** for the weapon.
+This isolates the systems and prevents power sags to the drive motors when the weapon hits.
-*   **Radio System:** The radio transmitter and receiver form the communication link, allowing the driver to control the robot remotely.
+*   **Radio System:** The **FlySky FS-i6S** transmitter and receiver form the communication link, allowing the driver to control the robot remotely with precision.
-*   **Power Control:** The power switch and distribution board ensure that power is managed safely and delivered efficiently to where it's needed.

----
+*   **Power Control:** We use **brushed ESCs** to ensure smooth and responsive control over both the drive and weapon motors.
+Separate power switches for each system ensure safe operation.

 ## Build & Competition History 🏆